Engaging, Informative Content

 There is a need to transform text-heavy quarterly and annual reports into visually engaging content, to improve the likelihood of engagement and comprehension.

 There is now tremendous scope to use various dissemination non-conventional methods of communication like illustrations, podcasts/multimedia broadcasts, photo exhibitions, posters/banners, fact sheets/information calendars, etc. Mediums and tools like these facilitate dialogue, launch debates and foster interactive and inclusive communication processes.

 These also include educational online games and applications, motion graphics and animations, thematic weeks and interactive web games.
 Well designed communication showcases organisational purpose and impact to stakeholders.

 The crux of Com4Dev is stakeholder participation and engagement.
-One such medium is a village newspaper to inform citizens on development issues, with them being the main content contributors and drivers of this form of community dialogue and communication.
-This communication form gives them information, builds community ownership and provides a space to voice their views on their development and progress.
+Communication mediums should inform citizens on development issues, with them being the main content contributors and drivers of community dialogue and communication.
+Communication forms used should give them information, build community ownership and provide a space to voice their views on their development and progress.